 Thinking of traveling in the near future?
-This post will discuss why Greece is the first place we are traveling post COVID-19.
+This post will discuss why Greece is at the top of our list for places to visit post COVID-19.
 You’ll also learn what to consider when planning your first trip and what makes for a safe (or safer) destination.

 Many of us have had to cancel multiple trips and future travels due to the coronavirus pandemic.
 The majority of the population has been hunkered down and stuck at home for at least three months.
 I know I’m not the only one researching when and where to travel once the situation calms down and restrictions are lifted.

-After doing much research I have decided Greece will be the first place Jake and I visit.
-I actually have tickets booked for August and found a great deal.
-30,000 points one way on United Airlines.
+After doing much research I have decided Greece will be at the top of our list of places to visit post COVID-19...once they allow Americans in that is.
 We will focus our time on the Greek islands where abundant sunshine, beaches, and quaint villages makes it easy to spend the majority of time outside.
-I’m also going to assume that massive cruise ships will not be returning in full force this summer, which will significantly reduce the amount of tourist traffic to the Greek islands.
+I’m also going to assume that massive cruise ships will not be returning in full force this year, which will significantly reduce the amount of tourist traffic to the Greek islands.